- Instructions for Form 8936 - Introductory Material

 For two-wheeled vehicles, enter the cost of the vehicle you entered on line 1.
 For vehicles with at least four wheels, enter the credit allowable for the year, make, and model of vehicle you entered on line 1.
 You can generally rely on the manufacturer’s (or domestic distributor’s) certification to the IRS of the credit allowable as explained above.

-Tentative credit amounts acknowledged by the IRS are available at www.irs.gov/Businesses/Qualified-Vehicles-Acquired-after-12-31-2009.
-Or you can visit IRS.gov and search for "Plug-In Electric Drive Vehicle Credit (IRC 30D)."
+Tentative credit amounts acknowledged by the IRS are available at IRS.gov/Businesses/Qualified-Vehicles-Acquired-After-12-31-2009.
+Or you can visit IRS.gov and search for "Plug-in Electric Drive Vehicle Credit (IRC 30D)."

 Enter the percentage of business/investment use.

 Enter 100% if the vehicle is used solely for business purposes or you are claiming the credit as the seller of the vehicle.

 If the vehicle is used for both business purposes and personal purposes, determine the percentage of business use by dividing the number of miles the vehicle is driven during the year for business purposes or for the production of income (not to include any commuting mileage) by the total number of miles the vehicle is driven for all purposes.
 Treat vehicles used by your employees as being used 100% for business/investment purposes if the value of personal use is included in the employees’ gross income, or the employees reimburse you for the personal use.
 If you report the amount of personal use of the vehicle in your employee’s gross income and withhold the appropriate taxes, enter "100%" for the percentage of business/investment use.